If You Give Your Baby Up for Adoption, Do You Name Him/Her?

 -

-There a many different ways you can approach naming a baby in an adoption situation, but one of the most fulfilling ways to do so is together.
+There many different ways you can approach naming a baby in an adoption situation, but one of the most fulfilling ways to do so is together.
 That way, your child will always have a special story behind how he or she received their name from both their birth and adoptive parents.

 Disclaimer

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.